liaoherui/VirStrain/README.md

 Then the database will be cloned with the repository.<BR/><BR/>
 If all failed, please email to the author to get the database.

+You can also build the VirStrain database with your own genomes, the construction mannual is written in Usage section.

 ## Usage

 ### Use VirStrain to identify RNA virus strains in short reads.